 Some cats can develop a rash from the chemicals in the flea collar.
 This is known as flea collar dermatitis or flea collar rash.
 If your cat develops a rash from the flea collar, it should be removed immediately and an alternative flea control method should be used in future.

 Decorated collars add a bit of bling.
 There are literally hundreds of different styles available.
 If this is the type of collar that appeals to you, make sure it has an elasticated strip that will enable your cat to wriggle out of the collar should it become snagged on something.

 These collars have a magnet attached which is used in conjunction with a cat flap.
 The purpose is to allow your cat entry into your house but not neighbourhood cats or wild animals.

 Reflective cat collars

-If your cat is outside on a night, the reflective collar will glow when it is exposed to light (such as car headlights), which makes it easier for car drivers to see your cat.
+If your cat is outside at night, the reflective collar will glow when it is exposed to light (such as car headlights), which makes it easier for car drivers to see your cat.

 Tags come in various shapes and sizes including plain disks, barrels that contain your cat’s information on a slip of paper and fancy tags in different shapes such as love hearts and bones.
 Most pet shops and supermarkets sell ID tags for a few dollars.
 The disadvantages are that they can easily fall off and as such are not permanent.
 Use identification tags in conjunction with a microchip, which is a permanent means of cat identification.
 A small microchip the size of a grain of rice is inserted under the skin by either your veterinarian or an authorised implanter.

 With any type of identification, it is important to keep the information up to date.
 So, if you change phone numbers and or address, make sure you change your cat’s ID tag and microchip details with the relevant registrar.